lwolf/kubereplay/README.md

 # Troubleshooting

+If you encounter any issues while using Kubereplay, and your issue is not documented, please file an [issue](https://github.com/lwolf/kubereplay/issues).

 # Contributing

+All kinds of contributions are very much welcome!

+* Fork it
+* Create your feature branch (git checkout -b my-new-feature)
+* Commit your changes (git commit -am 'Added some feature')
+* Push to the branch (git push origin my-new-feature)
+* Create new Pull Request

 # Changelog
 The list of [releases](https://github.com/lwolf/kubereplay/releases) is the best place to look for information on changes between releases.